 The prospect of becoming a public limited company (Plc), with shares traded and significant investment secured through the London Stock Exchange (LSE), may be the Holy Grail for some growing businesses.
 But many business owners are understandably deterred by the burden of regulation, the required trading track record and the sizeable fees associated with a stock market flotation.

-Perhaps most impressively, in the first year after admission, companies with turnover of less than £5m can (on average) expect to grow their turnover by 200 per cent and their employee headcount by more than 100 per cent.
 Such statistics reinforce AIM’s role as a hothouse for cultivating small to medium growing business – one which has been the chosen route for a number of now household names including ASOS, Dominos and Majestic Wine.

 What are the benefits of joining AIM?